trifectatechfoundation/zlib-rs/libz-rs-sys-cdylib/README.md

 By default this build uses libc `malloc`/`free` to (de)allocate memory, and only depends on the rust `core` library.
 See below for the available feature flags.

+The cdylib enables `panic="abort"`, meaning that when the rust code runs into a panic (e.g. from an assert), the program is aborted.
+Panics indicate bugs, and we'd appreciate a bug report for them if they ever appear in the wild.

 ## Feature Flags